How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 Optimize What You Already Have

 Before writing new content, audit existing pages.
 Update outdated articles, consolidate duplicates, and rewrite weak title tags.
-Most stores find 20 to 30 percent of their organic traffic gains come from refreshing existing pages rather than publishing new ones.
+Many stores find a meaningful share of their organic gains comes from refreshing existing pages rather than publishing new ones.

 Track the Right Metrics